SNWCreations/JKook/README.md

 # JKook

-The [Kook](https://kookapp.cn) API standard & Bot framework for Java.
+The [KOOK](https://kookapp.cn) API standard & Bot framework for Java.

+**End Of Life!**

+This branch of JKook API (0.37.x) was End-Of-Life since 2023-1-31.

+Please migrate to newer API version for bugfixes and new features!
+See this [tutorial](https://github.com/SNWCreations/JKookTutorial/blob/master/Migrate_To_0.48.md) for more information.

 ## Features